Hiroaki-K4/Hiroaki-K4/README.md

-## Hi there 👋 I'm Hiroaki-K4.
+## Hi there 👋 I'm Hiroaki Kubo.
-- 📫 I’m currently working on the tech company.
+- 📫 I always want to create fundamental technologies that will lead to the development of software.
-- 😄 The programming language I often use are C++, python, C
+- 😄 The programming language I often use are C, C++, python, Go.
-- 🌱 I often use ROS at work
+- 🌱 I am currently making a web server like Nginx as a hobby.
-- ⚡ I use Github for my private development and [GitLab](https://gitlab.com/Hiroaki-Kubo) for my work.
+- ⚡ I use Github for my private development.
 - 💬 Blog([Qiita](https://qiita.com/Hiroaki-K4), [Medium](https://medium.com/@hirok4))

 <br />